Procedure Guide ·Ultrasound ·2026

 Cost vs Deductible

-At $300-$600, ultrasound may or may not exceed your deductible alone.
-But like X-rays and blood work, ultrasound is part of a larger diagnostic workup.
-The combined cost of exam, blood work, imaging, and treatment typically exceeds the deductible, making each component reimbursable.
+At $300-$600, ultrasound may not exceed your deductible alone.
+But combined with X-rays, blood work, and treatment, diagnostic costs typically exceed the deductible, making each component reimbursable.

 Red flag · Pre-existing